Altinn/altinn-studio-docs/content/teknologi/altinnstudio/architecture/capabilities/runtime/integration/_index.md

 - Citizens receives data from the public agencies and sends data to the public agencies
 - Business receives data from the public agencies and sends data to the public agencies
-- Pulic agencies can share data with other public agencies
+- Public agencies can share data with other public agencies
 - ++

 ### End-point enablement